 2H 27M Spent on Social Media Each Day

-We Are Social compared the different times that internet users aged 16 to 64 spend with various kinds of media and devices.
-They found that the average person spends 2 hours and 27 minutes using social media each day.
 In comparison, they spend an average of 3 hours 21 minutes watching all types of television (broadcast and streaming), 2 hours 5 minutes reading press media (both online and physical print), 1 hour 35 minutes listening to music streaming, 1 hour 1 minute listening to broadcast radio, 57 minutes listening to podcasts, and 1 hour 13 minutes playing video games on a games console.
-All these figures were higher than those reported in April 2021, indicating people spending more time at home, thanks to Covid.

 Some Teenagers Spend up to Nine Hours Per Day on Social Media